Skip to main content

 Watch Your Tone

-Written by Adam Grace
+Written by Sammi Frost

-Updated over a week ago
+Updated over 5 years ago

 Because the SimplrFlex platform exclusively provides support via written mediums, it is essential that you are aware of the tone you are using with customers.
 Things that sound polite when spoken out loud may come across as rude when written.